Brazilian Teal

 Frequently Asked Questions

-Yes, in South America, they are quite adaptable and frequently inhabit suburban parks, golf course ponds, and large garden estates that provide enough water and cover.
+Yes, they are remarkably adaptable and are frequently found in suburban parks, golf course ponds, and garden estates throughout Brazil and northern Argentina, provided there is suitable water and vegetation.

 Record Brazilian Teal at your habitat